Online safety and social media

 Creating a safer online environment

-Creating a safe environment can help keep children safer online whilst keeping in touch and staying up to date with the goings on in your organisation.
+Creating a safe environment can help keep children safer online whilst keeping in touch and staying up to date with your organisation.

-We have developed the following steps to help your sports club or activity to create a safer and more supportive online environment for children and young people within your setting:
+We have developed the following steps to help you create a safer and more supportive online environment within your setting:

-• firstly create a clear tone for your online content which is - welcoming and accepting of all young people and their differences
+1. create a clear tone for your online content that is welcoming and accepting of all young people and their differences

-• have an online safety policy and an acceptable use statement - which includes the use of social media channels for staff, volunteers, parents, children, and young people
+2. have an online safety policy and an acceptable use statement, which includes the use of social media channels and online platforms for staff, volunteers, parents, children, and young people

 Acceptable use statement

-Having clear guidelines in place for the use of social media, should include an acceptable use statement and include having online behaviour expectations written into your codes of conduct for children and young people.
+Having clear guidelines in place for the use of social media and online platforms should include what is acceptable behaviour and what is not.
+These expectations should also be written into your codes of conduct.

 Codes of conduct

-It’s important to develop codes of conduct that use age and role appropriate language and example behaviours for each audience to cover:
+It’s important to develop codes of conduct that use age and role appropriate language and example behaviours for each audience.

-• outline the rights of all staff and volunteers working with children in your setting
+• the rights of all staff and volunteers working with children in your setting

 Dealing with online safety concerns

-If any online safeguarding concerns arise these should be dealt with same way as any other safeguarding concerns, by following your organisations safeguarding policies and procedures that have been put in place.
+Online safeguarding concerns should be dealt with in the same way as any other safeguarding concern, by following your organisations policies and procedures.

 For further information see our dealing with a concern guidance.